paepke/pyramid_epfl/docs/users/barebone.rst

 Let's start with the smallest EPFL-application possible!

 We are starting with the standard pyramid "starter" scaffold.
 We transform the project step by step into an EPFL application.
-The result is already available as pyramid_epfl_starter (as described in :ref:`barebone-scaffold`) for convenience but here is how the pure pyramid app differs from an EPFL app.
+The result is already available as pyramid_epfl_starter (as described in :ref:`barebone-scaffold`) but for didatic reasions here is how the EPFL app differs from the pure pyramid app.

+A little bit of experience with `pyramid <http://www.pylonsproject.org/>`_ and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ is helpfull here!

 Pyramid scaffold
 ----------------